Atholl Anderson

 Atholl John Anderson (born 1943) is a New Zealand archaeologist who has worked extensively in New Zealand and the Pacific.
 His work is notable for its syntheses of history, biology, ethnography and archaeological evidence.
-He made a major contribution to the evidence given by the iwi (tribe) Ngāi Tahu to the Waitangi Tribunal.
+He made a major contribution to the evidence given by the Ngāi Tahu iwi to the Waitangi Tribunal.

 Early life

 Anderson was born in 1943 in Hāwera and is descended from Ngāi Tahu on Stewart Island.
 He grew up in Dunedin and Nelson.
 Anderson was educated at Otago Boys' High School, and then, from 1958 to 1961, at Nelson College, where he played in the school's 1st XI hockey team in 1960 and 1961.

 Education

 Anderson conducted a survey of archaeological sites in Tasman Bay for his Master of Arts degree in geography from the University of Canterbury, which he received in 1966.
 His master's thesis title was Maori occupation sites in back beach deposits around Tasman Bay.
 He then completed a Diploma in Teaching and in 1968 became assistant principal of a school in Karamea on the West Coast of the South Island.
 In 1970, he began a Master of Arts degree in anthropology at the University of Otago, which he completed in 1973 with first-class honours.
-His thesis was on the subsistence behaviour at Black Rocks Peninsula in Palliser Bay, where he participated in a University of Otago archaeology research project from 1969 to 1972.
-He received a Commonwealth Scholarship that enabled him to go to University of Cambridge, where he undertook fieldwork in northern Sweden and completed his PhD thesis, Prehistoric Competition and Economic Change in Northern Sweden, in 1976.
+His thesis was on subsistence behaviour at Black Rocks Peninsula in Palliser Bay, where he participated in a University of Otago archaeology research project from 1969 to 1972.
+He received a Commonwealth Scholarship that enabled him to go to the University of Cambridge, where he undertook fieldwork in northern Sweden and completed his PhD thesis, Prehistoric competition and economic change in northern Sweden, in 1976.